gogs/gogs/.github/ISSUE_TEMPLATE/dev_release_minor_version.md

 ---
-name: Dev: Release a minor version
+name: "Dev: Release a minor version"
 about: ONLY USED BY MAINTAINERS.
 title: "Release [VERSION]"
 labels: 📸 release